ENTER: Event Based Interpretable Reasoning for VideoQA: Experiments

 \section{Experiments}

-To validate the effectiveness of our approach, we conduct a series of experiments on the Next-QA \citep{xiao2021nextqanextphasequestionansweringexplaining}, IntentQA \citep{Li_2023_ICCV}, and EgoSchema \citep{egoschema} datasets.
-These experiments are designed to evaluate our system's performance on multiple-choice question-answering tasks and provide comparisons against existing methods.
+To validate the effectiveness of our approach, we conduct a series of experiments on the NExT-QA \citep{xiao2021nextqanextphasequestionansweringexplaining}, IntentQA \citep{Li_2023_ICCV}, NExT-GQA, \cite{xiao2024itrustanswervisually}, and STAR \citep{wu2024starbenchmarksituatedreasoning} datasets.
+These experiments are designed to provide our system's performance on multiple-choice question-answering tasks and comparisons against existing methods.
 In addition to performance metrics, we also focus on the interpretability of our approach.
-The following sections outline our experimental setup and present the results.
+The following sections show our experimental setup and results.